The Role of Internet of Things (IoT) in Facility Management

 By capturing environmental, occupation, and other data, facility managers get insights into space usage.
 IoT sensors also empower analytics tools by gathering and providing real-time data.
 Using predictive analytics, IoT-based facilities management systems can alert managers about potentially dangerous situations.
 Moreover, a connected system can respond to an alert automatically, neutralizing a safety threat with no human supervision.

-- Reduced operating costs.
 Hospitality, healthcare, and office space facilities use IoT facility management systems to gather data on resource usage, find patterns and dynamically respond to changing demand.
 Connected tools help determine when the demand for resources is lower than usual and reduce energy and heat consumption.
-As a result, using IoT energy management systems helps decrease operating costs.
+As a result, using IoT energy management systems helps decrease operating costs and drive sustainability.

-- Efficient employee performance.
 The Internet of Things helps remove daily frustrations from the workplace by seamlessly guiding the team through the day.
 Facility management sensors help keep track of all core metrics in the facility (temperature, humidity, occupancy, etc.) and maintain optimal levels automatically.
 Thanks to connected systems, tracking facility areas takes less time and effort and provides teams with more time to focus on critical operations.